-- 1. Chagas disease

-- 5. Bacteria

-- 2. West Nile virus

-- 3. Parvovirus B19
+- 1. Parvovirus B19

-- 4. Cytomegalovirus (CMV)
+- 2. Cytomegalovirus (CMV)

+- 3. Hepatitis A virus

 - Other tests may be done on some donations.
-These include testing for other blood groups. including human leukocyte antigens (HLA), and ferritin (iron stores).
+These include testing for other blood groups, including human leukocyte antigens (HLA), and ferritin (iron stores).

 - You will be informed of unusual results from any of the tests.